 You are not required to have previous experience with renovation work, however a reasonable level of fitness and strong dedication to the work at hand will go a long way in ensuring you get the most out of your volunteer project.

 After you have registered for the program, please book your flights to arrive at the Ngurah Rai International Airport, also known as Denpasar International Airport (DPS).
-Your airport pick-up is included in your Program Fee.
+Your airport pick-up is included in your Program Fee should you arrive between 6am - 6pm on Saturday or Sunday, before your start date.
 We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.

 First Day: On your first day of volunteering, you will be escorted to your placement by a local coordinator and introduced to the placement staff you will be working with.

 Weekdays: A typical volunteer day is as follows:

 8.00 AM Breakfast at the volunteer house.